Same-sex marriage in Estonia: Same-sex marriage

+Background

 A same-sex marriage was recognised by a court in December 2016.
-The couple, two men who had originally married in Sweden but now live in Estonia, had their marriage officially registered in late January 2017.
-Initially, a court in Harju County refused to register their marriage, but the couple appealed the decision.
+The couple, two men who had originally married in Sweden but now lived in Estonia, had their marriage officially registered in late January 2017.
+Initially, a court in Harju County had refused to register their marriage, but the couple appealed the decision.
 In December, the Tallinn Circuit Court ruled that the marriage must be entered into the Estonian population registry.
 Much uncertainty followed the ruling, concerning whether the ruling applied universally to all couples or only to this specific case.
-According to several Estonian jurists and lawyers, whether a same-sex marriage will be recognized must be assessed on a case-by-case basis.
-Others argue that the Private International Law Act (Rahvusvahelise eraõiguse seadus), the law which applies when the validity of foreign marriages needs to be assessed, does not explicitly prohibit the recognition of same-sex marriages.
+According to several Estonian jurists and lawyers, whether a same-sex marriage would be recognized had to be assessed on a case-by-case basis.
+Others argued that the Private International Law Act (Rahvusvahelise eraõiguse seadus), the law which applies when the validity of foreign marriages needs to be assessed, did not explicitly prohibit the recognition of same-sex marriages.
 In March 2017, Martin Helme of the Conservative People's Party, speaking in the Riigikogu, threatened the judges who issued the ruling, saying he wanted their "heads to roll".
 Many criticised his comments, including President Kersti Kaljulaid, Chief Justice Priit Pikamäe and Speaker of Parliament Eiki Nestor.

 In November 2017, Archbishop Urmas Viilma of the Estonian Evangelical Lutheran Church argued that the Estonian Constitution should define marriage as between "a man and a woman".
 This proposal was supported by the 2019 election platforms of both the Conservative People's Party, and Isamaa.
 Speaker Eiki Nestor rejected the call, saying "that not even the Bible made such a specification, and neither should the Constitution".

 In December 2021, the Ministry of the Interior confirmed that transgender people can change their legal gender while remaining married to their spouse.
 Estonian law permits the Ministry to petition to annul such a marriage under a "public interest" defense.
 A spokesman for the Ministry said, "during the last five or six years, significant changes have taken place in society, as a result of which it can no longer be said that the marriage of a same-sex couple is contrary to Estonian public order."